 - Transfer the chile puree into a large saucepan over medium heat and add the remaining 1 cup of chicken broth and salt.
 Bring the mixture to a simmer and add the chocolate, stirring until the chocolate is completely melted and the sauce is thick and has reduced in volume slightly, about 15 minutes.

-#2--If the sauce appears to be thicker than you desire, add additional hot chicken broth to reach the desired consistency.
+#1--If you prefer a sweeter mole sauce you can add a little honey to the finished product and sweeten to the desired taste.#2--If the sauce appears to be thicker than you desire, add additional hot chicken broth to reach the desired consistency.